 A blessed solemnity of Saints Peter and Paul, comites, as they say in Latin, companions in life and in death, martyred under the diabolical tyrant Nero sometime between 64 and 68 Anno Domini, which, according to calendar reckoning then customary – for counting the years from Our Lord’s birth did not become a thing until Dionysius Exiguus began the practice in Scythia Minor in 525 – would have been around 820 A.U.C., ab urbe condita, or just over eight centuries from the legendary founding of Rome.
 Peter went first, according to Saint Augustine – unlike his second-place finish in his race to the tomb with John – and Paul followed soon afterwards,

 Peter was, according to tradition, crucified upside-down, not considering himself worthy to die in quite the same manner as his Lord, Who had predicted three or so decades earlier to His first Vicar that in due they would bind him and lead him where he would rather not have gone.
-Simon, re-named Peter, had earlier denied his Lord, times out of fear.
-Then confessed his love and devotion, albeit imperfectly, for His Saviour.
-Now, with that perfect love which casts outs fear, he went boldly forth, into the very den of the lion, defying the authority of the first of many ‘anti-Christs’ in the corrupt regime of the even-more corrupt Nero.
+Simon, re-named Peter, had earlier denied his Lord, three times out of fear.
+Repenting, he then confessed his love and devotion, albeit imperfectly, for His Saviour.
+Now, with that perfect love which casts outs fear, Peter went boldly forth, into the very den of the lion, defying the authority of the first of many ‘anti-Christs’ in the corrupt regime of the even-more corrupt Nero.

-Paul, as a Roman citizen, was at first given a not-too-uncomfortable prison, as we read at the end of Acts, from which he preached, wrote and helped to direct the burgeoning Church until he too met his end, with the swift stroke of sword, spared crucifixion, being a Roman citizen.
+Paul was at first given a not-too-uncomfortable prison, as we read at the end of Acts, from which he preached, wrote and helped to direct the burgeoning Church until he too met his end with the swift stroke of sword, spared crucifixion, being a Roman citizen.
 After the death of the two Apostles, Nero began his fanatical and demonic persecution of the ‘Christians’, whom the Romans ironically considered atheists, as denying their ‘gods’.

-Nero considered himself a god, as would many of the later emperors, and he would have no rivals: Hence, the ‘martyrs of Rome’, whose feast we celebrate the day after Peter and Paul.
-Nero, the little, deviant, red-bearded tyrant, trying to kill God by murdering, torturing, burning alive, his disciples.
+Nero considered himself quasi divine, as would many of the later emperors, and he would brook no rivals: Hence, the ‘martyrs of Rome’, whose feast we celebrate the day after Peter and Paul.
+Nero, the deviant, red-bearded tyrant, trying to kill God by murdering, torturing, burning alive, his disciples.